my-name-is-D/high_level_nav_planning/README.md

 All results are saved in the /results folder.

 We are based upon pymdp, with some small modifications to allow dynamic growth of the model and have the MMP/ Vanilla work for any prediction length and any number of steps.
+The pymdp model can be found in the agent folder, all significantly modified methods are explicitely identified.

 **parameters:**